 Many thanks to all who supported the Famous Groupies experiment.
 T'was a grand 5 years.

+Cheerio from the lads!
 Is it 2024 or 1974?

 This screenshot taken of the current top 5 list(s) for the largest Japanese Distributor and record store chain - handing nearly every record store in Japan and its surrounding islands.
 On the left is the top 5 best selling list for pre-sale albums.
 On the right is the top 5 best selling list for in stock or physical albums.
 You may have noted that Famous Groupies and Paul McCartney & Wings are situated right next each other, in perfect harmony.
 It feels pretty good to be in such great company as Joni Mitchell, Bowie, Wings, and of course The Beatles.
 Also, Margo Guryan is fantastic!
 Explore her albums when you get a chance, she was great!
 Yes, we have all time travelled back to the year 1974.
 And I never want to leave!
 In other news, the 2nd pressing of CDs for Black Apple is well under way.
 We should have it back in stock by early August.
 I will keep you posted.
 KM Our CD release date of 7/1 was a success.
 We are completely sold out of Black Apple CDs (1st pressing).
 Thank you!